Budibase/website/content/blog/tutorials/mysql-gui.md

 image = "https://res.cloudinary.com/daog6scxm/image/upload/v1664899844/cms/How_to_Build_a_MySQL_GUI_yvx10e.png"
 images = ["https://res.cloudinary.com/daog6scxm/image/upload/v1664899852/cms/How_to_Build_a_MySQL_GUI_zefmyr.png"]
 profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg"
-title = "How to Create a MySQL GUI in 5 Steps"
+title = "Create a Free MySQL GUI in 5 Steps"

 +++
 MySQL is one of the most popular database systems out there.
 And that’s for a good reason.
 It is lightweight, fast, easy to learn, and widely available.
 Using a MySQL GUI to manage your databases will help you make the most out of this tool.